lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 export const authStore = {

-    // Most of my app are using some sort of multi-tenancy so I tend
+    // Most of my apps are using some sort of multi-tenancy so I tend
     // to start with an authentication store that keeps track of
     // all the user's teams as well as their current team.
     state: Vue.observable({